 4. Virtual Communities

-Virtual communities for seniors can fulfill many of the accessibility and supportive needs at a very low cost.
+Virtual communities for seniors can fulfill many of the accessibility and supportive needs at a meager cost.

 Seniors can get the most accessible access to services such as tree removal, transportation, grocery, shopping, and even group outings.